 There are so many ways to become a TEFL teacher and be certified to teach English.
 So, there are a number of factors that should be considered when deciding which course you are going to take.

-This will include how long you envisage yourself teaching English, and whether you see this as a long-term career goal or a side-gig that allows you to earn some extra money.
-You should also consider how much time you have to commit to studying and how quickly you’d like to be qualified, as both courses differ in length.
+This will include how long you envisage yourself teaching English.
+Whether you see this as a long-term career goal or a side-gig that allows you to earn some extra money.
+You should also consider how much time you have to commit to studying.
+You’ll also have to compare how quickly you’d like to be qualified, as both courses differ in length.

-A Level 5 TEFL qualification is a great investment that will allow you to teach children and adults, both online and abroad.
+A Level 5 TEFL qualification is a great investment.
+It will allow you to teach children and adults, both online and abroad.
 But CELTA qualifications are usually geared more towards career-seeking teachers with adult students.
 So, if you are looking for something long-term, maybe a CELTA qualification is for you.
 Otherwise, a Level 5 TEFL course is generally a cheaper and more flexible option for teachers.

-Some people may assume that because a CELTA qualification is much more expensive than it is of better quality than any other course.
+Some people may assume that because a CELTA qualification is much more expensive.
 But this isn’t the case.
 It always depends on what type of job you are looking for.
-Whilst CELTA certainly is widely respected, the vast majority of English teachers who land jobs online or abroad, most of them don’t possess a CELTA.

-Instead, many teachers choose to take a TEFL course because it gives them a qualification that will allow them to teach English online and abroad.
+In conclusion, many teachers choose to take a TEFL course because it gives them a chance to teach English online and abroad.
 So, when you look at the available opportunities for new English teachers, you will realize that having a CELTA doesn’t necessarily make you any more hireable than a TEFL certification does.